 The Targeted Threat Index is a metric for assigning an overall threat ranking score to email messages that deliver malware to a victim's computer.
-The TTI metric was first introduced at SecTor 2013 by Seth Hardy as part of the talk "RATastrophe: Monitoring a Malware Menagerie" along with Katie Kleemola and Greg Wiseman.
+The TTI metric was first introduced at targeting-sophistication-base-value

+SecTor 2013 by Seth Hardy as part of the talk "RATastrophe: Monitoring a Malware Menagerie" along with Katie Kleemola and Greg Wiseman.